constellation-project/django-dnsmanager/README.rst

    $ python3 -m venv venv
    $ source venv/bin/activate
-   $ pip3 install -e .
+   $ pip install -e .
+   $ pip install djangorestframework docutils

+`djangorestframework` and `docutils` are not required but useful if you want a REST API and a documentation in Django Admin.

 Running a demo project
 ----------------------